API reference

 |---|---|---|

-| 200 | invalid_token | Token missing, expired, already used, or never existed.
+| 200 | invalid_token | The response is unknown, expired, or already used.
 Also returned if the project was deleted between challenge and verify. |

-| 200 | invalid_solution | Hash of token + solution didn't clear the target. |
+| 200 | invalid_solution | The proof-of-work in the response didn't satisfy the target. |

 | 429 | rate_limited | More than 200 verify requests from one IP in 60 seconds. |